Genetic Counseling (GENC)

 GENC 6230 Ethical Issues in Genetic Counseling

-In this introductory course on bioethics, we will unpack ethical issues that emerge in the context of clinical genetics and genetic research.
-Though hospital ethics boards advise on the most challenging ethical cases, they often play the simple but crucial role of slowing the conversation down, asking questions of team members, and facilitating calm, reasoned communication regarding the ethical quandaries that family, clinicians, staff pose.
-Accordingly, this course gives students the opportunity to analyze ethics cases, alongside lectures, student presentations, and class debates.
-As a class, we aim to establish and maintain a space where students can develop ethical reasoning skills and debate controversial topics within genetics.
-Class time will be devoted to short lectures and selected video excerpts, student presentations and debates, and extensive discussion guided by a compendium of ethics cases and associated reading assignments that represent the diverse perspectives of different authors.
+In this introductory course on bioethics, we will unpack ethical issues that emerge in the context of clinical genetics, genetic counseling, and genetic research.
+Though hospital ethics boards advise on the most challenging ethical cases, they often play the simple but crucial role of slowing the conversation down, asking questions of team members, and facilitating calm, reasoned communication regarding the ethical quandaries that family, clinicians, and staff pose.
+Accordingly, this course gives students the opportunity to analyze ethics cases, alongside lectures and student presentations.
+As a class, we aim to establish and maintain a space where students can develop ethical reasoning skills and debate controversial topics within genetics and ethics.
+Class time will be devoted to short lectures and selected video excerpts, student presentations, and extensive discussion with genetic counselors from a variety of subspecialities about ethics cases and associated assignments that represent the diverse perspectives of different authors.

 Fall